 Tucannon River Wind Farm, Washington, United States of America

-Tucannon River Wind Power Plant, previously known as Lower Snake River Phase II, is a 267MW onshore wind farm being developed by Puget Sound Energy (PSE) for the project's owner Portland General Electric (PGE).
-The project is located alongside PSE's 343MW Lower Snake River Wind Facility Phase I in Columbia and Garfield Counties of Washington, which started operations in 2012.
+Tucannon River Wind Power Plant, previously known as Lower Snake River Phase II, is a 267MW onshore wind farm developed by Puget Sound Energy (PSE) for the project's owner Portland General Electric (PGE).
+The project is located alongside PSE's 343MW Lower Snake River Wind Facility Phase one in Columbia and Garfield Counties of Washington, which started operations in 2012.

 Background to Tucannon River wind project